sigasi/sigasi_insights/opinion/vhdl-why-oh-why-must-it-be-way.md

 end [X] [X's name]
 ```

-That means that for an architecture it is fine to close it with a simple "end" keyword or, if you choose to do so, with a complete "end architecture my_architecture_s_name".
+That means that for an architecture it is fine to close it with a simple `end` keyword or, if you choose to do so, with a complete `end architecture my_architecture_s_name`.

 In contrast, the proper way to close a component or a unit declaration is
 ```vhdl